Other University Policies

 - TDAP (within the past 10 years)

-- Meningococcal (for all Students 21 years or younger or any student living in University housing)
+- Meningococcal (only required for all Students 21 years or younger or any student living in University housing)

 Drexel University currently does not require the Meningococcal B vaccine as the American College Health Association, our guiding body, has not yet endorsed this vaccine as required for University Students.
 We do recommend that all Students speak with their family physicians about the advisability of getting this vaccine, and if necessary, we will assist Students in finding Philadelphia locations where the vaccine is available.